NicoPANW/Contrail_Cookbook/docs/index.md

 - only on "Red" VN
 - from compute-4v-7.sdn.lab that is hosting vSRX-3

+Contrail is "Configuration based Learning": configuration for a virtual-machine-interface contains both IP address and MAC address for the interface.
+For virtual-machines spawned on a compute node, the vrouter will learn IP to MAC address binding from the configuration (Contrail does not perform mac-learning).
+The MAC binding information is exported in EVPN Routes to the Control Node.

 ARP algo is as follow (from VM traffic to vRouter):

     Do Inet route lookup for the IP Destination